codahale/veil/docs/design.md

 # The Veil Cryptosystem

-Veil is a hybrid post-quantum public-key cryptosystem that provides confidentiality, authenticity, and integrity services for messages of arbitrary sizes and multiple receivers.
+Veil is a post-quantum public-key cryptosystem that provides confidentiality, authenticity, and integrity services for messages of arbitrary sizes and multiple receivers.
 This document describes its cryptographic constructions, their security properties, and how they are combined to implement Veil's feature set.

 ## Contents